Timothy-Arnold/Computer-Vision/README.md

 ## Conclusion

-If I were to improve this project, I would consider making the countdown timer display in the camera feed, rather than being printed in the terminal.
+In this project I combined a trained machine learning model for image recognition with my own game code to make RPS fully playable with the computer.
+If I were to improve this project, I would consider making the countdown timer display in the camera feed for better viewability, rather than being printed in the terminal.